Fixing Chrome's Email Identification Problem for ReactJS Apps

 Command / Feature Description

-onChange Event handler for capturing input changes
+onChange Event handler to record modifications to input

-Implementing Email Validation in ReactJS
+Examining Email Validation Issues in More Detail for ReactJS and Chrome

 Using JavaScript within React